tim-gromeyer/MarkdownEdit/README.md

 # [MarkdownEdit](https://software-made-easy.github.io/MarkdownEdit/)

-MarkdownEdit, as the name suggests, is a simple and easy program for creating and editing Markdown files.
+MarkdownEdit is, as the name suggests, a simple and lightweight program for creating and editing Markdown files.

-## Table of contents
+## Table of Contents

 1. [Features](#features)
 2. [Preview](#preview)